Wage Garnishment and Income Withholding For Child Support

 If the appropriate amount is not withheld, or if the employer does not submit payment in sufficient time, an Income Withholding Order may be entered if the recipient parent requests one.
 The employer and the payor parent employee may both be held liable, or just the payor parent, depending on the situation.

 In terms of how much may be garnished, Florida honors the Federal Consumer Credit Protection Act (FCCPA), which holds that if someone is supporting a dependent spouse or child (other than the person who is the object of the order), no more than 50 percent of the employee’s disposable earnings may be garnished.
 If he or she is not supporting anyone, no more than 60 percent may be garnished.
 Garnishing child support, alimony and arrears is required; it is not a punishment.
 It allows payor and recipient parents and former spouses to budget their money.

-Contact A Child Support Attorney
+Contact A Child Support Lawyer

 Your children are entitled by law to receive support from both parents until they reach the age of 18.
-If that is not happening, it is a good idea to enlist a competent attorney.
-The Orlando child support attorneys at the firm of Goodblatt · Leo are happy to help answer your questions and ensure your children are taken care of.
+If that is not happening, it is a good idea to enlist a competent lawyer.
+The Orlando child support lawyers at the firm of Goodblatt · Leo are happy to help answer your questions and ensure your children are taken care of.
 Contact us today via phone or website to set up an initial appointment.